bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 I selected <a href="https://www.corsair.com/us/en/Categories/Products/Cases/Mid-Tower-ATX-Cases/4000D-Airflow-Tempered-Glass-Mid-Tower-ATX-Case/p/CC-9011200-WW" target="_blank">Corsair 4000D AIRFLOW Tempered Glass Mid-Tower ATX Case</a> due to its airflow and ease of building.

-## Limitations of using custom builds for Self Hosting
+## Limitations of Using Custom PC Build for Self-Hosting
-* While its easy to build PCs by following guides and tutorials online it might still be very difficult for novice builders.
+* While it is easy to build PCs by following guides and tutorials online it might still be very difficult for novice builders.
 Retailers provide an option to assemble the components, sometimes at no extra cost.
 * Current prices of many products are significantly higher than their MSRPs, even double in some cases.
-* Upfront cost is higher compared to other options.
+* The upfront cost is higher compared to other options.

 # Challenges of Self-Hosting
 * Deploying and managing a homelab could be difficult for people who aren't technically sound.
-But with patience and research it could be done.
+But with patience and research, it could be done.
-* Managing some of the services like email server is tough, specially when they integrate with other services.
+* Managing some of the services like email server is tough, especially when they integrate with other services.
 * You have to manage and debug issues on your services.
 You'll learn a lot, which might help you in your professional career.
 * You have to provide technical support to everyone else using your service.
-* You might lose out on some features or their quality provided by proprietery services like AI face recognition provided with Google Photos.
+* You might lose out on some features or their quality provided by proprietary services like AI face recognition provided with Google Photos.
 * You are responsible for the security of your data.
-Make sure that all of the services, OS and hypervisors are up to date.
+Make sure that all of the services, OS, and hypervisors are up to date.
-* For some of the applications you might not have full autonomy to switch to self hosted alternatives.
-For example, if your friends and family use WhatsApp then you can't simply switch to a self hosted alternative and expect others to do the same.
+* For some of the applications, you might not have full autonomy to switch to self-hosted alternatives.
+For example, if your friends and family use WhatsApp then you can’t simply switch to a self-hosted alternative and expect others to do the same.

 # My PC Build Specification
 | Component   | Product                                                                                                                                                                                                                                                                     | Price (₹) |Price ($) |